-Even within this group, Belinfante noted rigid gender roles and dynamics.
-She recalls that while there were other women involved, none were allowed to take part in the bomb plot because the male leadership determined that it was too difficult and dangerous.
-Belinfante attributes this decision to a false sense of superiority among men that has "not yet been dealt with in this world."
+Even within this group, Belinfante experienced rigid gender roles and dynamics.
+She recalls that while there were other women involved, none were allowed to take part in the bomb plot because the male leadership decided that it was too difficult and dangerous.
+Kept from participating directly, Belinfante could do nothing the night of the bombing except listen for sounds of an explosion from a faraway roof—even though she was the one who had come up with the idea for the attack.
+She attributes this decision to a false sense of superiority among men that has "not yet been dealt with in this world."

 Although the plot was successful, 11 members of the group were arrested and executed, including Arondeus.
-Belinfante, however, escaped arrest by disguising herself as a man for three months before escaping to Switzerland.
-In this clip, she describes how this disguise came together, and how she then lived in Amsterdam under an assumed male identity, often walking by people she knew—including her own mother—without being recognized.
-Belinfante's earlier remarks about her "boyish qualities" seem to be reinforced by how easily she describes adopting the dress and mannerisms of a man.
+Belinfante escaped arrest by disguising herself as a man for three months before escaping to Switzerland.
+In this clip, she describes how this disguise came together and how she then lived in Amsterdam under an assumed male identity.
+She often walked by people she knew—including her own mother—without being recognized.
+Belinfante's earlier remarks about having stereotypically male qualities seem to be reinforced by how easily she says she was able to adopt the dress and mannerisms of a man.
 She then produces a studio portrait of herself wearing the men's suit and haircut described in her testimony.
-Though it is unclear exactly when and why the portrait was taken, Belinfante appears quite confident, perhaps even defiant, in this photograph.
+Though it is unclear exactly when and why the portrait was taken, Belinfante appears quite confident—perhaps even defiant—in this photograph.